howdoicomputer/junar/README.md

     rspec spec

-Note, the Junar API does have some failure rates.
+Note, the Junar API does have some failures.
 I am depending heavily on caching to side-step this problem and am communicating with the Junar folks to help them identify some of the problems.
 I am planning on introducing more graceful failures and better mocking in the future to help with the dependendability of testing.

 ### Setup